hpp2334/slight-stream-archiver/README.md

 Introduction
 ----

 A javascript library that can stream zip files requires a WASM environment.
-It wrap [zip-rs](https://github.com/zip-rs/zip) to implement streaming archive.
+It wraps zip-rs to implement streaming archives.

 Currently, zip is supported only.